Southern Africa: UN scheme of geographic regions and the SACU

-This definition includes the Comoros, Madagascar, Malawi, Mauritius, Mayotte, Mozambique, Réunion, the Scattered Islands in the Indian Ocean (as a part of the French Southern Territories), Zambia, and Zimbabwe in Eastern Africa, Angola in Middle Africa (aka Central Africa), and Saint Helena, Ascension and Tristan da Cunha (under the name Saint Helena) in Western Africa instead.
+This definition excludes other countries in the region, and instead includes the Comoros, Madagascar, Malawi, Mauritius, Mayotte, Mozambique, Réunion, the Scattered Islands in the Indian Ocean (as a part of the French Southern Territories), Zambia, and Zimbabwe in Eastern Africa, Angola in Middle Africa (or Central Africa), and Saint Helena, Ascension, and Tristan da Cunha (under the name Saint Helena) in Western Africa, instead.
 Some atlases include Malawi, Zambia, and Zimbabwe in Central Africa instead of Southern or Eastern Africa.

-The Southern African Customs Union (SACU), created in 1969, also comprises the five states in the UN subregion of Southern Africa.
+The Southern African Customs Union, created in 1969, also comprises the five states in the UN subregion of Southern Africa.

 SADC membership

 The Southern African Development Community (SADC) was established in 1980 to facilitate co-operation in the region.
 It includes: